-Driving in the centre of Athens and some major Greek cities is allowed in turns, depending on the days and the number of your plate.
+Driving in the center of Athens and in some major Greek cities is allowed in turns, depending on the days and the number of your plate.

 Sheep and goats on roads

-Do not be surprised if in rural roads, you have to stop the car and let sheep or other agricultural animals cross in front of you.
+Do not be surprised if, on rural roads, you have to stop the car and let sheep or other agricultural animals cross in front of you.

-Be prepared to pay tolls in the highways.
+Be prepared to pay tolls on the highways.
 A lot of them!

 Map and GPS